 Like King, Obama said Mandela also stood as a central figure in the fight for racial equality and justice.
 He also compared Mandela to Gandhi as a leader of an initially dubious resistance movement.
 The US president also said Mandela had been like America's founding fathers, uniting his country when it was on the brink of breaking apart.

 "He changed laws, but he also changed hearts," Obama said.

 Tens of thousands of people arrived at a soccer stadium in Johannesburg on

 Tuesday morning for a mass memorial service honoring anti-apartheid hero and former South African president Nelson Mandela.

-to Mandela at the memorial that will recall his gift for bringing
+to Mandela at the memorial recalling his many celebrated accomplishments.

 The US sent its president and three former presidents to the memorial